Reasonable test adjustments

 Any documentation should include recommended reasonable adjustments.

-3. Log back into your ACER User Account and use the blue 'Manage' button next to your MSAP UK registration.
+3. Log back into your ACER User Account and click the blue 'Manage' button next to your MSAP UK registration.

-4. Use the blue ‘Apply’ button under ‘Reasonable Test Adjustments’.
+4. Click the blue ‘Apply’ button under ‘Reasonable Test Adjustments’.
 Complete the required information then use the purple ‘Submit Application’ button.

 You will be contacted by the MSAP UK Office with the committee's decision.

 Please submit your application as early as possible.
-Applications MUST be submitted to the MSAP UK Office no later than Sunday 18 August.
-(Applications submitted after this date may not be considered.)
+Applications MUST be submitted to the MSAP UK Office no later than Monday 18 May 2020 (applications submitted after this date may not be considered.)

 ACER is committed to equity of access for all candidates, and strives to ensure that candidates with disabilities are neither advantaged nor disadvantaged in relation to other candidates who sit the MSAP test.
 All requests for reasonable test adjustments are assessed on a case-by-case basis.
 All reasonable efforts will be made to provide appropriate adjustments for each candidate’s needs.
 Wherever possible, specific requests will be granted.
 However, in making its decision, ACER is mindful of the need to balance the competing demands of providing candidates with the opportunity to perform at an optimal level with the need to preserve the integrity of the assessment process and the nature of the assessment.
 As such, even though the recommendations made by a medical practitioner will be considered by ACER, it may not be possible to grant all the recommendations requested.

 Note: There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.

 ACER does not offer spelling waivers for candidates with dyslexia when granting reasonable test adjustments.
 The markers concentrate on the content and level of thought demonstrated by the writing, rather than spelling.